 Programs of Study

-The specializations are: BioResource & Agricultural Systems; Animal Science; Crop Science; Dairy Products Technology, Environmental Horticultural Science; Irrigation; and Plant Protection Science.
+The specializations for M.S.
+Agriculture are: BioResource & Agricultural Systems; Animal Science; Crop Science; Dairy Products Technology, Environmental Horticultural Science; Irrigation; Plant Protection Science; and Water Engineering.
 Although the program offers multiple specializations, there is a single degree; students may not earn more than one Master of Science degree in the College of Agriculture, Food & Environmental Sciences.